 The paintings wing of the Museum became this in the second and third games.
 While you were always at the mercy of whatever random items Redd decided to bring, the second game introduced counterfeit paintings.
 There is NO way to tell for sure if a given painting is real or not before purchasing it, the museum will not display them and they only sell for 10 bells.

 Somewhat alleviated in City Folk, where you can visit Crazy Redd's store every day rather than once in a while.
 You may still get counterfeits, but as long as you have Bells to burn through you can at least try every week (assuming he has a painting that week).
+And sometimes characters may lampshade whether the paintings are real.
+For example, grumpy types may say something like "So, did you hear the scandal about Redd?
+Turns out he sold a bunch of forged paintings!
+I guess the lesson here is to watch what you buy, even from a reputable seller like Redd," indicating you probably shouldn't buy what's on the easel.
 Additionally, New Leaf introduces ways to tell if a piece is counterfeit or not...but only if you happen to know what the original looks like.

 Also in New Leaf, you now have to pay when you want to dispose of counterfeit paintings through Re-Tail.
 Better get a trash can so you can do it for free.